-VolkerGround Engineering played a central role in this project, designing and constructing a 29m by 29m sheet piled cofferdam, extending to 20.6m deep, to enable the construction and installation of the new floodgates.
+VolkerGround Engineering has played a central role in this project, designing and constructing a 29m by 29m sheet piled cofferdam, extending to 20.6m deep, to enable the construction and installation of the new floodgate.

 The bearing piles installed within the cofferdam were up to 40.7m in length and 1,016mm in diameter.
-The piles were installed in two sections to allow for a land based crane, due to tight working conditions.
+The piles were installed in two sections to allow for a land based crane, due to restricted working areas available.

 As part of the project, the team also constructed extensive temporary works, including sheet piling for river diversion and scour protection made up of 64no. crimped pairs of AZ26-700 piles, all 19m in length.
 Additionally, a pre-made frame was designed and installed to position the piles accurately over water.